sea-kg/ctf01d/README.md

 ### 2. Prepare checker script

-You can write checker on any language, but you need install expected requirements to Dockerfile with jury system, so
+You can write checker in any language, but you need to install expected requirements to Dockerfile with jury system

-For example Dockerfile.jury with jury:
+For example Dockerfile.jury with a jury:

 ```
 FROM freehackquest/ctf01d:latest